munibshah/munibshah.github.io/_posts/2023-07-24-Full-Stack-Observability-Platform copy.markdown

 #### Subscription Model

-As a solution developer you get to define which entities do you want to apply your solution to.
-You also get to choose to only allow your insights if customers have subscribed to your license.
+Solution develops get to define which entities do they want to apply their solution to.
+They also get to choose to only allow access to views of their application if customers have subscribed to their service

 #### Custom APIs

 Add containers onto the platform (sort of like FaaS).
-So as a solution's developer you may have a NODE server to create and delete investigation by talking to the Knowledge store.
-You can put your whole node server on the platform and you extend the platform APIs along with the roles required to run the APIs
+So as a solution's developer you may have a Node server to create and delete investigation by talking to the Knowledge store.
+You can put your whole node server on the platform as a container and extend the platform APIs along with the roles required to run the APIs

 #### Cloud Collector

 Cloud collectors are containers that run as cron tabs.
 For example you might want to have a metric on the platform that shows a value everytime someone checks in code to a Git repository.
 You will create an entity for the Git repository and create a commit metric on the entity.
 Every commit will add to the metric.

-Cloud Collectors are a way where you can download your metrics from the cloud such as AWS.
+Cloud Collectors are a way to download metrics from the cloud such as AWS.
 You will need to store AWS credentials in a secure manner using secrets.
 FSO platform allows you to define a tenant level secret in the Knowledge Store

 #### Open Teletry Ingestor